 SCAD remains under-recognized and incompletely understood.
 The current analysis from a sizable cohort of patients sheds light on clinical features and long-term outcomes related to SCAD.
 This diagnosis continues to affect mainly young women, almost always presents as an acute MI, and is associated with an emotional or physical stressor.
 More than one half of the patients with SCAD have fibromuscular dysplasia (61%) in another arterial bed.
 The majority of the patients are managed conservatively with low rates of in-hospital adverse events.
 Patients with SCAD do have frequent recurrent cardiovascular events including 1 in 10 will have another episode of SCAD.
 Use of beta-blockers and treatment of uncontrolled hypertension appear to protect against recurrent SCAD and should be considered at the time of discharge.

-Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Prevention, Vascular Medicine, Cardiac Surgery and CHD & Pediatrics, Congenital Heart Disease, CHD & Pediatrics and Interventions, CHD & Pediatrics and Prevention, CHD & Pediatrics and Quality Improvement, Interventions and ACS, Interventions and Structural Heart Disease, Interventions and Vascular Medicine, Hypertension, Stress
+Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Prevention, Vascular Medicine, Cardiac Surgery and CHD and Pediatrics, Congenital Heart Disease, CHD and Pediatrics and Interventions, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Interventions and ACS, Interventions and Structural Heart Disease, Interventions and Vascular Medicine, Hypertension, Stress

 Keywords: Acute Coronary Syndrome, Adrenergic beta-Antagonists, Coronary Vessel Anomalies, Dissection, Fibromuscular Dysplasia, Hypertension, Ischemic Attack, Transient, Myocardial Infarction, Myocardial Revascularization, Outcome Assessment (Health Care), Postmenopause, Stress, Psychological, Stroke, Women